-On having heard the appeal, the CAC may:
+On having heard the appeal, the Competition Appeal Court may do any of the following:

-- set aside the decision of the Tribunal and approve the merger, or approve the merger subject to conditions or prohibit implementation of the merger; - amend the decision of the Tribunal by adding or removing restrictions or by including or deleting conditions; or - confirm the decision of the Tribunal.
+- Set aside the decision of the Tribunal and approve the merger, or approve the merger subject to conditions or prohibit implementation of the merger. - Amend the decision of the Tribunal by adding or removing restrictions or by including or deleting conditions. - Confirm the decision of the Tribunal.

-Where the CAC hands down a decision, such decision will stand unless it is:
+Where the Competition Appeal Court hands down a decision, such decision will stand unless it is:

-varied by that court;

-- appealed successfully to the Constitutional Court (if it concerns a constitutional right)
+- Varied by that court. - Appealed successfully to the Constitutional Court (if it concerns a constitutional right).